Vita Gazette

 Antipater of Sidon, who compiled the Seven Wonders of the World, including the Temple of Artemis, says:

 Artemis, the goddess of hunting, chastity, childbirth and wild animals, was revered more than any other god in Ephesus as a goddess and protector of the city.
 The Ephesians built sacred places for their goddess Artemis.
 The first was an altar with 4×8 wooden columns, built around 680-650 BC.
-After its destruction, a huge temple with marble columns was built by the Lydian king Creseo in 570-550 BC.
+After its destruction, a massive temple with marble columns was built by the Lydian king Creseo in 570-550 BC.
 Artemis, a Greek goddess, is thought to be a continuation of Cybele, the Anatolian fertility goddess, and was synthesized in Greek culture.
 Eunuchs brought from elsewhere, called Megabyzos, served as priests in the temple.
 They were served as virgins.
-The temple was used both as a place of worship and as a commercial center with the bazaar around it, as well as a place of refuge.
+The temple was a place of worship, a commercial centre with a bazaar, and a place of refuge.
 In the shopping area, clay pots and statues were sold for use by temple visitors.
-The Temple of Artemis, built in 120 BC He was burned on July 21, 356 by a madman named Erostratus, who wanted to become famous.
+The Temple of Artemis, built in 120 BC, was burned on July 21, 356, by a madman named Erostratus, who wanted to become famous.
 The same day is the birthday of Alexander the Great, king of Macedon, who conquered almost half of the world.
-The temple, restored in 323 BC, was destroyed and rebuilt 7 times.
+The temple, restored in 323 BC, was destroyed and rebuilt seven times.
 Very few remains of him remain today.
-Some of his remains are in the British Museum, including a column bearing Croesus’ signature.
+Some of his remains are in the British Museum, including a column bearing Croesus’Croesus.

 The House of the Virgin Mary and Christianity

-Ephesus, which was constantly busy, was home to people of many religions and races.
-Building on the atmosphere of tolerance here, St. John around A.D.
-He took his mother, Mary, whom Jesus had entrusted to him in 36 BC, after the crucifixion of Jesus in Jerusalem, to safety.
+Ephesus was constantly busy and home to people of many religions and races.
+Building on the atmosphere of tolerance here, St. John around A.A.DHe took his mother, Mary, whom Jesus had entrusted to him in 36 after the crucifixion of Jesus in Jerusalem, to safety.
 Saint Paul, who worked hard to spread Christianity, gave one of his famous sermons here.
-SM.
-Beginning in the first century, these people converted those who worshiped Artemis around Ephesus to Christianity.
+SMS.
+Beginning in the first century, these people converted those who worshipped Artemis around Ephesus to Christianity.
 In this context, Ephesus has been very effective.
 After Christianity became Rome’s official religion in 313, paganism ended in the city in 380 years.
 Among the 12 apostles of Jesus, St. John was also the author of the Bible.
 Ephesus is mentioned several times in the New Testament.
 The third of the Ecumenical and Hz Councils was held in this city.
 It is accepted that Mary is the saint who “begat God”.
+Hz” Mary’s h “use waMary’s found thanks to the reported dreams of Anne Catherine Emmerich, a Catholic nun in the 19th century.
 Hz.
-Mary’s house was also found thanks to the reported dreams of Anne Catherine Emmerich, a Catholic nun in the 19th century.
-Hz.
-House of Mary and S. Jean’s tomb can be visited today.
+House of Mary and S. Jean’s tomb can be obtained today.

 Church of the Virgin Mary

 The Church of Maria, where the Meeting of the Consuls was held in 431, is the first church built in the name of Mary.
 It is located north of Harbor Bath.
-It is among the 7 churches in the religion of Christianity.
+It is among the seven churches in the religion of Christianity.

 St. Basilica of Giovanni